canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ### Column classes

-Use of `.col` classes outside of `.row` is deprecated.
+Use of `.col` classes outside of `.row` is no longer supported.
 If you use `.col-X` class names outside of `.row` or your custom styling depends on specificity of `.col-X` class name you will need to review and update your styles accordingly.

 ### Column layout change